-Phase 1: Re-Opening Begins
+Partial Phase 1: Re-Opening Begins

-On April 29, 2020, the State of Florida issued Executive Order 20-111 which entered 64 Florida counties into "Phase 1" re-opening.
-On May 4, 2020, the State of Florida issued Executive Order 20-120 which included Palm Beach County entering into "Phase 1" re-opening protocols, as well as nail salons, hair salons, and barbershops, as well as a continued suspension of vacation rentals in homes and condominiums.
-On May 14, 2020, the State of Florida issued Executive Order 20-122 which included Miami-Dade and Broward Counties into "Phase 1" re-opening protocols.
-Additionally, on May 1, 2020, the State of Florida announced limited opening of recreational trails and beaches.

-More on the State of Florida's "Phase 1" Re-opening and Frequently Asked Questions can be found HERE and HERE and HERE.
+On April 29, 2020, the State of Florida issued Executive Order 20-111 which entered 64 Florida counties into a partial "Phase 1" re-opening.
+On May 4, 2020, the State of Florida issued Executive Order 20-120 to expand "Phase 1" re-opening to include Palm Beach County, as well as the opening of nail salons, hair salons, and barbershops.
+On May 14, 2020, the State of Florida issued Executive Order 20-122 to include Miami-Dade and Broward Counties in "Phase 1" re-opening.
+More on the State of Florida's partial "Phase 1" Re-opening and Frequently Asked Questions can be found HERE and HERE.